Mohamad-atwi/gRPC-tutorial/task2-10p/README.md

 Your second task is to create server with gRPC that perform some math tasks:

 addition, subtraction, multiplication, division and exponentiation

-remember to return error from server e.g. while divided by zero